Reading from Salesforce - Amazon Glue

 • LOWER_BOUND: an inclusive lower bound value of the chosen partition field.

-For timestamp field, we accept the Spark timestamp format used in Spark SQL queries.
+For Date or Timestamp fields, the connector accepts the Spark timestamp format used in Spark SQL queries.

 Examples of valid values: